rodriguessdeyson/pid-tuner/README.md

 ### 5. IAE / ITAE

-**Integral Absolute Error (IAE)** tuningModel method focuses on minimizing the total absolute error over time.
+**Integral Absolute Error (IAE)** tuning model method focuses on minimizing the total absolute error over time.
 It is commonly used in control systems where smooth, long-term performance is prioritized over fast response times.
-IAE tuningModel emphasizes reducing the accumulated error, leading to a more gradual and stable response.
+IAE tuning model emphasizes reducing the accumulated error, leading to a more gradual and stable response.

-**The Integral Time Absolute Error (ITAE)** tuningModel method focuses on minimizing the time-weighted absolute error between the process variable and the setpoint.
+**The Integral Time Absolute Error (ITAE)** tuning model method focuses on minimizing the time-weighted absolute error between the process variable and the setpoint.
 ITAE adds more emphasis on errors that persist over time, resulting in smoother control actions and reduced overshoot and oscillations.
 It's particularly useful in systems where long-term performance and stability are more important than short-term speed.

 #### Servo: